Yoshi: The ‘Uber For Gas’ That’s Putting Wheels On Gas Stations

 Luckily, Yoshi is here to save the day.
 The mobile gas station is another Silicon Valley creation, one that’s quickly gaining traction.

-Yoshi is marketing towards people with tight schedules and disposable cash, and offering a mobile gas station in return.
+Yoshi is marketing towards people with tight schedules and disposable cash and offering a mobile gas station in return.
 Calling themselves “the Uber for gas,” they’re fueling up hundreds of cars while their owners are away.

 The idea is this: you drive to work, drop Yoshi a message letting them know you need gas, and they handle the rest.
 They’ll drive to where your car is parked and fill your tank, and all you have to do is pay for the gasoline and subscription.